Hostile Work Environment: What is it?

 Generally, for a person to be considered a victim of a hostile work environment, he or she has to have been exposed to repeated offensive and inappropriate behavior or language by fellow co-workers.
-There are many examples of situations which fall into the category of a hostile work environment and may include offensive situations in which a person is the target of hostility due to his or her gender, sexual orientation, nation of origin, ethnicity, race, or religion.
+There are many examples of a hostile work environment.
+For example, a person may be the target of hostility due to his or her gender, sexual orientation, nation of origin, ethnicity, race, or religion.
+Below, we define a hostile work environment.
+We also explain how to prove that this toxic environment exists and we offer help if you need it.

 What Is a Hostile Work Environment?

 California defines a hostile work environment as a workplace where inappropriate behavior is severe and pervasive enough to create an abusive and hostile atmosphere for workers.
-Although the term “hostile work environment” is often associated with sexual harassment, it can also encompass other types of workplace discrimination.
+Oftentimes, the term “hostile work environment” is often associated with sexual harassment.
+However, it can also encompass other types of workplace discrimination.
 Some workers may face a hostile work environment due to their ethnicity, religious beliefs, pregnancy status, national origin, age or disability.
 It is against the law to target workers with harassment.

 Fortunately, workplace discrimination, including hostile work environment discrimination, is against California law.
 Employers may be running afoul of the Fair Employment and Housing Act by allowing a hostile work environment to persist.

 It is important to remember that many different parties, not just a supervisor or coworkers, can create a hostile work environment.
-Customers, clients, contractors and employees at other companies can also create a hostile workplace.
+For example, customers, clients, contractors and employees at other companies can also create a hostile workplace.
 Your employer has an obligation to put a stop to the harassment.

-Unfortunately, your options are limited if the harassment is sporadic, isolated or trivial.
+Unfortunately, there is a limit to your options if the harassment is sporadic, isolated or trivial.
 Here are some questions that may arise during a hostile work environment case:

 - Was the harassment based on your age, gender, race, pregnancy status or some other type of protected characteristic?